Wairoa ICT Club

 This is why we created the Wairoa ICT Club which consists of the

-1. Gaming club – 10am to 8pm every Saturday this includes a green room for creating YouTube content.
+1. Gaming club – 10am to 2pm - under 14 years, 2pm to 6pm 14 years and over every Saturday this includes a purpose built VR room (HTC Vive) and Green room for creating YouTube content.

 2. Online Business club – 5:30pm to 7:30pm every Monday.
 All members working together to help each other establish their own online business

 3. Coding club – 5:30pm to 7:30pm every Tuesday.
 All members working together to learn, create and teach coding will focus on industry leading languages and platforms such as C# and Unity3D.

 Why a Gaming Club, isn’t gaming associated with lot of health and mental issues?
 Actually its quite the opposite. when scientists did the research they found that gaming is actually very beneficial both mentally and in some cases physically.